Loan App Development: What You Need to Know

 Chicago-based fintech startup, Avant has a mobile app for borrowers, where they can pay down their loan, access transaction history and receive prompt notifications regarding their account.
 Currently, there is no app for investors, and borrowers need to initially apply for a loan through the company’s website.

 Funding Circle is a UK startup focused on loans of up to £500,000 for small businesses.
-The company’s mobile app for investors provides a summary of their lending and lets them add and withdraw funds, as well as change lending settings.
+The company’s mobile app for investors provides a summary of the money they’ve given and lets them add and withdraw funds, as well as change settings.
 To apply for a loan, borrowers have to use a web interface.

 MyConstant is a P2P mobile lending platform launched in early 2019 that allows lending and borrowing for individuals and businesses in USD or over 60 cryptocurrencies.
 The app lets users choose comfortable interest rates and terms and then matches lenders and borrowers.
-All lending is backed by cryptocurrency collateral protecting investments.
+All money transfers are backed by cryptocurrency collateral protecting investments.

-To create a successful P2P lending startup it is important to understand why people choose to borrow and lend money through emerging lending platforms and what sets them apart from conventional banks and big finance corporations.
+To answer the questions “how to build a loan app” and “how can I make it successful”, it is important to first of all understand why people choose to borrow and lend money through emerging platforms of this kind, and what sets them apart from conventional banks and big finance corporations.

 Less paperwork.
 To apply for a loan, traditional banks require a borrower to fill out many documents and even visit one of their physical offices.
-Because visits to bank branches are not convenient, especially because of the COVID pandemic, P2P lending offers a better alternative — the whole application process is done digitally via a website or an app with a smaller amount of documents.
+During the COVID pandemic, visits to bank branches weren’t convenient and safe, and P2P lending offered a better alternative we’ve got used to — the whole application process is done digitally via a website or an app with a smaller amount of documents.

 Flexible conditions.
-With P2P lending, both lender and borrower have full control over lending sum, deadlines and interest rates.
-Most lending platforms let customers set their conditions and then match the borrower with the fitting lender.
+With P2P lending, both lender and borrower have full control over the sum, deadlines and interest rates.
+Most platforms let customers set their conditions and then match the borrower with the fitting lender.

 Thorough inspection.
 Despite the simplified application process, all borrowers are required to upload their passport, tax ID number and documents that prove their solvency.
 Artificial intelligence (AI) algorithms and machine learning (ML) enhance credit risk analysis of the applicants.

 Small amounts of loan.
-Because of the novelty of P2P lending platforms, there are not many investors who are willing to loan hundreds of thousands of dollars through such technology, and loan amounts for individuals are usually limited to $50,000.
+Because of the novelty of personal loan app development, there are not many investors who are willing to loan hundreds of thousands of dollars through such technology, and loan amounts for individuals are usually limited to $50,000.
 On the other hand, P2P lending offers a much more convenient way to apply for loans as small as $100, which can result in a tedious process with a traditional bank and sky-high interest rates with a microfinance organization.

 Debt collectors.
 If a borrower fails to pay down a loan in time, their debt can be handed to debt collectors, who are not the most pleasant people to deal with.
 But the same thing can happen to customers of traditional banks who recurrently miss their payments.

-Now let’s see what are the main features that should be included in a loan app.
+Now let’s see what are the main features your loan app should have.
 Mind that the list of necessary features depends on who is going to be the app’s target audience: lenders, borrowers or both of them.

 Onboarding & user profile

-Both lenders and borrowers need to be able to add and withdraw funds from your loan platform.
-Use such software integrations such as Braintree, Stripe and PayPal to let users securely link their credit cards, along with an option to add funds via Apple Pay or GPay, so that they can start using the app even without card details at hand.
+Both lenders and borrowers need to be able to add and withdraw funds from your platform.
+Use software integrations such as Braintree, Stripe and PayPal to let users securely link their credit cards, along with an option to add funds via Apple Pay or Google Pay, so that they can start using the app even without card details at hand.

 This is the main screen for users who want to borrow money via the app.
 The application form should be short and easy to understand without compromising on flexibility.
 Consider adding pop-up explanations for each field, so a user can learn what every term of the loan (interest rate, payment period, sanctions for missed payment and others) means.
 In the end, design a confirmation screen that explicitly shows all the loan terms.

-When Surf developed Zenit Banking App, our analysts helped the bank to adapt and shorten application forms, while designers arranged the UI elements of the application in a user-friendly way.
-As a result, Zenit clients were finally able to quickly apply for a loan online, without scheduling a meeting in a physical office and filling out multiple paper documents.
+When Surf developed an app for a large banking group, our analysts helped the bank to adapt and shorten application forms, while designers arranged the UI elements of the application in a user-friendly way.
+As a result, the bank’s clients were finally able to quickly apply for a loan online, without scheduling a meeting in a physical office and filling out multiple paper documents.